 You can now create KML files that display objects in the sky, such as stars, constellations, planets, the Earth's moon, and galaxies.
 This page explains how to create a KML file to display celestial data in Google Sky.
 Specifically, you'll need to do the following:

 The Google Earth user can control when to switch to Sky mode, using the View > Switch to Sky menu option or the Sky button in the user interface.
-When the user switches to Sky mode, Google Earth transitions to show the sky above the user's current location on Earth (the zenith).
-It is as if the user is standing at the center of the Earth's sphere, looking outward toward the heavens.
-The celestial data is mapped onto the inside of a virtual sphere that surrounds the Earth.
+When the user switches to Sky mode, Google Earth transitions to show images of the sky photographed from telescopes around the world and inouter space.
+The view of the sky is as if the user is standing at the center of the Earth, looking outward toward the heavens.
+This model allows users to explore the sky above their heads as well as parts of the celestial sphere that would normally be seen only from the other side of the Earth.

 Celestial coordinates are described in terms of right ascension (RA) and declination.
 Right ascension, which corresponds to longitude, represents a distance from the point in the sky where the sun crosses the celestial equator at the vernal equinox.
 Right ascension is measured from 0 to 24 hours, with one hour of RA equal to the amount the sky rotates above a given point on the Earth's surface in one hour of time.
 Zero hours of RA is at the point of the vernal equinox, with RA increasing eastward from that point.